rsdoiel/antennaApp/Build_a_Blog_with_Antenna_App.md

 ## Enhancing you blog

 You will likely want some navigation and other text on your blog pages.
 This is accomplished by updating the "index.yaml" file.
 In this file you can set the path to your custom CSS, to any JavaScript script you might want to include.
 You can also set your site header, footer and nav elements.
-Finnaly you can even include HTML elements before and after the generated content.
+Finally you can even include HTML elements before and after the generated content.
 Here's an example of a customized "page.yaml" file.

 ~~~yaml